LIFE STORY

 The continuing repression of anyone seen as unfavourable to the regime was also ugly.
 It had earlier resulted in the killing of some 30,000 Taiwanese seen as pro-Japan (the former coloniser which had done much to promote Taiwan agriculture).

-Now it was killing and imprisoning anyone seen with pro-Beijing sympathies.
-(The father of Chien-ming, my Taiwan-Chinese friend in Canberra, bravely acted as lawyer for some of those accused.)
+Now it was killing or imprisoning anyone seen with pro-Beijing sympathies.
+(The father of Chien-ming, my Taiwan-Chinese friend in Canberra who helped my Chinese fluency so much, bravely acted as lawyer for some of those accused.)

 The regime knew how to kill.
 But little more.*